SimonaMnv/Galaxy4Analytics/README.md

 // if any db table issue (X table not found) appears, run "airflow db reset" in heroku run bash

-# TODO
+# Testing
+To run tests simply have a docker instance locally and run circleci build in the project's CLI.
-1. dag tests work locally but not in circleci (same for coverage)
+Dag tests work locally but not in circleci so they are commented out for circleci to pass, to run them locally, simply add "test_dag" in the wrapper of ci function in ```tasks.py```